 Map below is for reference and to show HOW MUCH there is to do at Animal Kingdom

-Everything in Disney World is far away, and that’s why we have created a one day Animal Kingdom itinerary: get to the park and enjoy the whole day without the stress of going between parks.
+Everything in Disney World is far away from other parts of the larger resort, and that’s why we have created a one day Animal Kingdom itinerary: get to the park and enjoy the whole day without the stress of going between parks.
 To get to Disney’s Animal Kingdom you do have a few options though:

 - Use a Lyft or Minnie Van to be dropped off at Animal Kingdom

-There are ferries, gondolas, and monorails that get you from many parts of the Walt Disney World Resort to the other far away areas, but when it comes to getting to Animal Kingdom, the most efficient way is the provided shuttle system.
+When it comes to getting around Walt Disney World, there are ferries from Fort Wilderness Resort and Campground, gondolas from the Art of Animation Resort, and monorails that get you from Disney’s Contemporary Resort and many parts of the Walt Disney World Resort to the other far away areas, but when it comes to getting to Animal Kingdom, the most efficient way is the provided shuttle system.
 Get familiar with transportation options before you arrive.

 One Day Animal Kingdom Itinerary

-We’ll begin by reminding you that you can reserve your FastPASSes 30 to 60 days in advance.
+We’ll begin by reminding you that you can reserve your Lightning Lane time in advance at the start of your day.
 We strongly recommend doing this to make sure you get to enjoy your top picks in each park.
 Either log onto MyDisneyExperience or use the Walt Disney World app (Android OR iTunes) and select your times.
+You’ll see that some attractions can be reserved using Genie+ and some are individual LL purchases.

 Start your day in Animal Kingdom in Africa